Skip to main content

 Objects (Entity Definitions)

-• Person: Individual contacts with attributes like name, email, job title, company relationships
+• Person: individuals with attributes like name, email, job title, and links to other entities

-• Company: Organization records with attributes like name, domain, industry, team relationships
+• Company: organizations with attributes like name, domain, and industry

 Records (Entities)